Menu Close

 hedonism 2

 As you can see, both Christianity and atheism can lead to hedonism.
-Evangelicals will argue that the Holy Spirit lives inside of them, and is their teacher and guide.
+Evangelicals will argue that the Holy Spirit lives inside them and is their teacher and guide.
 Supposedly, having God living inside of you inoculates you from “sin.”
-However, as causal observation of Evangelicals and stories such as those found in the Black Collar Crime Series tell us, the Holy Spirit is really bad at his job.
+However, as casual observation of Evangelicals and stories such as those found in the Black Collar Crime Series tell us, the Holy Spirit is really bad at his job.
 Go read comments by Jim on the post Church of Christ Preacher Al Shannon Says Women Who Dress Immodestly Risk Rape by Lustful Men.
 (Also see Christians Say the Darnedest Things: Al Shannon Says Modern Women Wear the Attire of Harlots) Jim says he is a Bible-believing Christian.
 Ask yourself, does his behavior reflect the belief that God, the Holy Spirit is his teacher and guide?
 Supposedly, the Holy Spirit gives believers the words to say when witnessing.
 If that’s true, based on Jim’s comments, the Holy Spirit is an arrogant bully and troll.
 (And if Jimbo dares to object to my characterization of his boorish behavior, I can quote a dozen Bible verses that condemn his behavior.)

 The only difference between atheists and Christians is that Christians wallow in helplessness before their imaginary deity, seeking his/her forgiveness.
 Atheists cut out the middleman — God — and seek the forgiveness of those they have hurt, promising to do better the next time.